RobotOptimist/macivor/content/blog/mlnet-v-python-polynomial.md

 [Try it yourself on Binder](https://mybinder.org/v2/gist/RobotOptimist/cc82e87e7d2104e58711b7c846a9e220/HEAD?filepath=polynomial-regression.ipynb)

-What I like about the python implementation is how consistent the steps are.
+What I like about the Python implementation is how consistent the steps are.
 There is very little variation between regression tasks and yet we are still able to get great results.
 This task has some small variations in terms of the transformation we'll be doing and how we load in the data.

 First as usual, we import the libraries we'll need.
 We need `pandas` to load in the data from our file and `numpy` as it's a dependency of `pandas`.
 Finally we need `maplotlib.pyplot` to chart and visualize our data and results.